MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getstart-id-mp.md

    The "Start your submission" dialog box appears.

-7. In the combo field, click the down-arrow on the right, then click a sandbox.
-   For example, on the Xbox account, we have "NKDXTT.0 (shared)".
+7. In the combo field, click the down-arrow on the right, then click a sandbox; for example, "NKDXTT.0 (shared)".

 8. Click the **Create submission** button.